This article helps you:

 Syntax: PROPCOUNT(event)

-Returns the number of distinct property values for the property the event is grouped by.
+Returns the number of distinct property values for the property by which the event is grouped.
 In this setup, the formula retrieves the number of different departments covering all the items for which details were viewed:

 PROPCOUNT